 - Preheat the oven to 350F.
 Spray and line a 9 x 9-inch circular or square baking pan so that the parchment paper has extra flaps coming off the sides.
 This way you’ll be able to lift the cake out of the pan.
 You can also use a spring-form pan.
 Just makes sure it’s about 3-inches up the sides because this guy rises a bit.

-- To make the streusel: To a medium bowl, combine the sugars, spices, butter and flour.
+- In a medium bowl, combine the sugars, spices, butter and flour.
 The mixture will be clumpy and moist.
 Set it aside.

 - Pour the batter into the prepared baking pan, smoothing out the top so it’s nice and even.
 Add the blueberries to the top and spread them out so they’re in one even layer.
 Top the blueberries with the streusel topping.
 Transfer to the oven to bake for 40 to 45 minutes, until a skewer comes out clean when inserted into the center.